 Now, let's see an example of how to assign keywords to landing pages in the project and build a keyword map for a website.

-- Right-click the selection.
-In the context menu, hit Assign Selected Keywords to Landing Page.
+2. Right-click the selection.
+In the context menu, hit Map to Landing Page.

 Do you have any tips for insightful keyword research reports?
-Please share them in the comments below.
+Please share them in our Facebook community.